Neradoc/discotool/README.md

 ```

 ## Compatibility
 It currently runs on MacOS, Linux and Windows.
-The `requirements.txt` and `requirements-*.txt` files list the requirements per platform.
-The windows port still has issue and might be missing information.
-Help is welcome.
+It should not require any installation outside of pip dependencies (no libusb, etc.).
+If it doesn't work for you, an issue with relevant OS information is welcome.

 ## discotool CLI tool